musicalculinarists/beautiful-jekyll/_posts/2019-07-28-the-big-day.md

 ### We Go High ###
 I think the song had a lot of potential, especially with the (really good) lyrics at the intro:

-> My baby mama went celibate\
+> My baby mama went celibate<br/>
-> Lies on my breath, she say she couldn't take the smell of it\
+> Lies on my breath, she say she couldn't take the smell of it<br/>
-> Tired of the rumors, every room had an elephant\
+> Tired of the rumors, every room had an elephant<br/>
 > Tryna find her shoes, rummagin’ through the skeletons

 However, like a LOT of songs on this album, the song was too damn long to not be perfectly executed.
 The rapping gets a bit boring as Chance never switches up his style from the talk-rap he does at the beginning.